What meets should I enter?

 How can I help out as a parent?

 Swimming meets will not function without officials, from our club race nights through to national meets.
 You can begin by being a timekeeper at club race nights – easy to do and you get a seat at the action end of the pool!
-Testing by the Swimming Wellington officials co-ordinator is available during the year in order to become a qualified time keeper.
-If you wish, you can be trained as a chief time keeper, IOT (Inspector of Turns), Starter, Referee … even moving on to being an official at national level.
+If you wish, you can be trained as a chief time keeper, IOT (Inspector of Turns), Starter, Referee ... even moving on to being an official at national level.

-At club level, you may like to join the committee, help with fundraising events, or coach at Tuesday night swimming.
+At club level, you may like to join the board, help with fundraising or social events, or coach at Tuesday night swimming.

 Swimming terminology explained